- Per-user services are created at logon and managed from Registry templates.

 Get-Service -DisplayName "Recopilador*"

-As a debugging trick, you can temporarily stop a service per user from the console, but that state is volatile: upon restart, it will revert to its default startup configuration.
-For persistent changes, adjust the “Startup type” in Properties or use PowerShell/Registry.
+As a troubleshooting trick, you can temporarily stop a service per user from the console, but this state is volatile: upon restarting, it will revert to its default startup configuration.
+For persistent changes, adjust the "Startup type" in Properties or use PowerShell/Registry.

 Disable or change startup: GPO, Registry, and scripts

-Per-user service templates don't appear in services.msc, so you'll need to work with them via Group Policy (GPO), Security Templates, GPO Preferences, or scripts that edit the Registry.
-The templates reside in HKLM\SYSTEM\CurrentControlSet\Services\.
+User service templates are not listed in services.msc, so you'll need to configure them using Group Policy (GPO), security templates, GPO Preferences, or scripts that edit the Registry.
+These templates are located in HKLM\SYSTEM\CurrentControlSet\Services\<ServiceName>.

-Not all of them support management using the services template in classic policies.
-And there are four that you can't touch with the security template: PimIndexMaintenanceSvc, UnistoreSvc, UserDataSvc, and WpnUserService.
-For them, use GPO Preferences or scripts..
+Not all services support management via service templates in classic policies.
+And there are four that you can't modify with security templates: PimIndexMaintenanceSvc, UnistoreSvc, UserDataSvc, and WpnUserService.
+For these, you'll need to use Group Policy Preferences or scripts.

-Possible strategies: combining a security template and a Registry Preferences script; using only GPO Preferences; or scripts deployed with Configuration Manager or similar.
-Choose the one that best suits your park and permits.
+Possible strategies: combine a security template and a script/Registry Preferences; use only GPO Preferences; or scripts deployed with Configuration Manager or similar.
+Choose the one that best suits your system and permissions.

-Security templates (examples for CDPUserSvc and OneSyncSvc).
-This type of .inf file defines service settings; startup can be set in the services section.
+Security templates (example for CDPUserSvc and OneSyncSvc).
+This type of .inf file defines service settings; the startup can be configured in the Services section.
 Use it with SecEdit or during hardening.

 Unicode=yes